The Benham Brothers: Flip it Forward: HGTV

 In April 2014, HGTV announced it was planning to premier a home improvement reality television show featuring the brothers called Flip It Forward, to debut in fall 2014.

 The following month, People for the American Way's Right Wing Watch published a report that criticized David Benham as an anti-gay, anti-abortion "extremist."
-The group criticized statements by David Benham at a protest outside of the 2012 Democratic National Convention in Charlotte, North Carolina, in which Benham told conservative talk radio host Janet Mefferd that "homosexuality and its agenda" was "attacking the nation" and that "demonic ideologies" were infiltrating "our universities and our public school systems."
+The group criticized statements by David Benham at a protest outside of the 2012 Democratic National Convention in Charlotte, North Carolina in which Benham told conservative talk radio host Janet Mefferd that "homosexuality and its agenda" was "attacking the nation" and that "demonic ideologies" were infiltrating "our universities and our public school systems."
 The report also cited David Benham's work in support of North Carolina Amendment 1, a 2012 referendum to place a ban on same-sex marriage and civil unions in the North Carolina constitution; his comparison of same-sex marriage with Nazi Germany; his leadership of prayer walks and gatherings outside abortion clinics; and his anti-Muslim activism.
 The day after the report was published, HGTV canceled the brothers' series over their controversial remarks.

 Despite the cancellation of the program, HGTV provided the funding for the brothers to finish their work on the six Charlotte-area homes connected to the cancelled show.

 Filmography

 The Benhams are credited in a number of Christian films.
-Jason Benham was credited in The Reliant (2019), Life Changes Everything: Discover Zac Ryan (2017) and War Room (2015).
+Jason Benham was credited in The Reliant (2019), Life Changes Everything: Discover Zac Ryan (2017), and War Room (2015).
 David Benham was credited in the same three films plus Courageous (2011).

 2020 legal case

-David Benham is the president of Cities4Life, an anti-abortion activist group.
+David Benham is the president of Cities4Life, a pro-life activist group.
 In April 2020, Benham was one of eight people who were arrested by the Charlotte-Mecklenburg Police Department after refusing to leave a protest outside an abortion clinic after being cited for violating COVID-19 restrictions on mass gatherings.
 Benham denied that he had violated the restriction, contending that there were not 50 people "gathered" outside of the clinic.
-The charges against Benham was dropped.
+The charges against Benham were dropped.
 Benham, Cities4Life, Global Impact Ministries, represented by the conservative Christian legal group Alliance Defending Freedom, subsequently sued the city, alleging a violation of First Amendment rights.